tmck-code/py-ansi-art-convert/README.md

 - [Resources](#resources)

 > [!IMPORTANT]
-> _This is **not** an AI-generated project.
-I wrote this myself, and I test it extensively against original artwork._
+> _This is **not** an AI-generated project!
+I wrote this as a labor of love.
+I test it extensively against original artwork._

 ---